Preparing a family budget doesn’t have to be difficult. It is an important tool that will help you to understand –

 Calculate the difference between your total income and expenses

-If you have money left over (you have a surplus and are “in the black”) then additional money could be saved to help meet your financial goals, such as purchase of assets, retirement planning, replacement of motor vehicles etc.
+If you have money left over, the surplus money could be saved to help meet longer-term financial goals.
+Goals such as purchase of assets, retirement planning, replacement of motor vehicles etc. readily come to mind.

-If you are over-budget (you have a deficit and are “in the red”) it’s time to change your spending habits – and re-work your budget.
+If you have a deficit – “in the red” – it’s time to change your spending habits – and re-work your budget!

 One of the easiest ways to trim your budget and to save money is to stop buying any unnecessary “extras” that you’ve identified.
 (We have had clients who have discussed the family gifting situation and set limits on amount to be expended for those festive occasions and birthdays.)